Physics-50/Module-2/docs/week1.md

 It is helpful to begin your exploratory analysis with a back-of-the-envelope estimate.
 Go ahead and make use of the measured spacing between beads to estimate the speed of sound.
 It is difficult to get a good estimate by directly measuring the distance between beads.
 Instead try the following:

 1. Take a picture of levitated beads.
-Your picture should also include a ruler for calibration. <!-- To minimize the effects of parallax the distance from the camera to the ruler should be as close as possible to the distance from the camera to the beads. -->
+Your picture should also include a ruler for calibration.

 2. Determine the separation between beads in pixels.